mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

 ## Properties to be configured (With examples)<a name="propertiestobeconfigured"/>

-In order to use this Mule Kick you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
+In order to use this Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:

 ### Application configuration
 + http.port `9090`
++ account.sync.policy `syncAccount`
++ account.id.in.b `001n0000003fMWXAA2`

+**Note:** the property **account.sync.policy** can take any of the three following values:

++ **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the account and it'll just move the contact over.
++ **syncAccount**: it will try to create the contact's account should this is not pressent in the Salesforce instance B.
++ **assignDummyAccount**: it will assign the cotact to an pre existing account in Salesforce instance B. For this it will use the value of  `account.id.in.b`.

 #### SalesForce Connector configuration for company A
 + sfdc.a.username `bob.dylan@orga`